Using Symbolic Regression to Emulate the Radial Fourier Transform of the S\'ersic profile for Fast, Accurate and Differentiable Galaxy Profile Fitting: Finding an Approximation to using Symbolic Regression

-In general, we use most of the default options provided by \texttt{pysr}.
 We allow the following basic binary operators: $+,-,*,$, and the following unary operators: $\exp,\log,{\rm square}, {\rm sqrt}$, inverse and cube.
 Setting the inverse as a unary operator, instead of the binary division operator, allows us to better control the constraints to avoid numerical issues.
 We set up a series of constraints on these operators that attempt to avoid circularly nested functions, i.e. a sqrt directly inside a square, or a log directly inside an exponential.
 Additionally we do not allow any $+$ or $-$ operators inside the inverse to avoid division by 0.
+In our testing we found this was necessary to ensure numerically stable equations and did not meaningfully alter the final accuracy of the equations.

 We use a L2, or mean square error, loss function and a maximum equation complexity of 50.
+Complexity is measured as the total number of components in an equation; each constant, operator and variable contributes 1 complexity.
+We use the batching procedure within \texttt{pysr} with a batch size of 500.
+In our testing we find this was necessary to explore more equations more efficiently.
+We use 150 population and 2,000 cycles per iteration while setting \texttt{weight\_optimize} parameter to $10^{-3}$ as suggested in the documentation to ensure the constants are optimized.
+We set the Parsimony and adaptive parsimony scaling to $10^{-8}$ and 500 respectively.
+These parameters control how much to punish high complexity solutions and we use a lower scaling value to encourage exploration of high complexity, but more accurate, equations.
 We perform the symbolic search for $2.5 \times 10^6$ iterations, with the results summarized in Figure~\ref{fig:loss_time}.